← Back to wilderness expeditions hub

 A true Scottish wilderness expedition

-This style of journey sits in a rare space within UK mountain travel.
-It combines remote wild camping, long-distance mountain movement, quiet camps and a clear point-to-point line through some of the wildest terrain in Scotland.
-For walkers searching for a guided wilderness expedition that still feels genuinely remote, routes like this stand apart from simpler overnight trips and more accessible backpacking itineraries.
+The Knoydart traverse from Glenfinnan sits in a rare space within UK mountain travel.
+It combines remote wild camping, multi-day mountain movement, rough glen travel, river crossings and a clear point-to-point journey through some of the wildest terrain in Scotland.

-What makes this kind of expedition special is not just scenery but continuity.
-The route unfolds over several days, with terrain, weather, fatigue management and campcraft all becoming part of the experience.
-It is a proper mountain backpacking journey, not simply a collection of scenic stops.
+What makes Knoydart special is the sense of progression.
+The route unfolds over several days, with terrain, weather, river levels, fatigue management and campcraft all becoming part of the experience.

 For walkers building beyond shorter overnights, this is an ideal progression step: more serious than a taster trip, more immersive than a simple backpacking loop, and a strong example of how guided wild camping expeditions can combine safety, structure and a genuine sense of place.

-A progressive expedition through remote terrain with wild camps, route decisions shaped by conditions and a memorable finish.
-Questions before booking?
-See our wild camping FAQs.
+A progressive wilderness traverse through remote terrain with wild camps, route decisions shaped by conditions and a memorable finish at Inverie before the ferry out to Mallaig.

 Day 1